syrax-dev/Basic-TODO-App-Vanilla-JS/README.md

 ---

-## 🌐 Deployment

-The project is deployed using **Netlify** and automatically updates on every push to the `main` branch.

----

-## ✨ Future Improvements

-* Edit existing tasks
-* Filter tasks (All / Completed / Pending)
-* Clear completed tasks
-* Improved UI/UX animations
-* Dark mode toggle

----

 ## 🙌 Acknowledgements

 This project was created as a **foundation-level JavaScript project** to improve hands-on understanding of core concepts without using any frameworks.